chrisjquinn/chrisjquinn.github.io/_posts/2021-02-05-Resurrection-of-the-iPod-classic.md

 ---
 layout: post
-title: Resurrection an iPod classic
+title: Resurrection of an iPod classic
 ---

 It started out as a usual day of lockdown, working on assignments and clearing out old junk from one of the rooms of the house.
 Most of it was, it was surely surprising the average number of dvds in the common household.
 What really caught my eye was dad's *iPod Classic* in really good shape.
 Clearly it could power up?